Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

-It is not surprising that course directors, higher-level members in departments and institutions are pivotal in Cleopatra’s context because the structure of institutions of higher education gives them vital power to shape and shift practices.
-More specifically, Cleopatra is at a military institution, which has even more peculiarities than other institutions.
-Previous studies have shown that departmental and institutional structures are decisive factors in instructional change in physics \cite{corbo2016framework}.
-Nevertheless, the interesting and noteworthy highlight in Cleopatra’s case is what and how she decides to navigate this environment.
-Cleopatra turns her focus on the facets of her context that allow her to continue to grow as an instructor.
+Alongside her thinking about ways to deal with the restraints, she starts to recognize her own context-dependent expertise and her role as a resource to help newer instructors develop their teaching within the same local context.
+Although she cannot be in a position of power such as course director, she finds ways to have a supportive leadership influence by helping newer instructors navigate the terrain of this restrictive institution: \begin{quote} \textit{``One of the two new instructors who just showed up this semester is shadowing me, and watching my class to see how the labs go and how the discovery exercises go.''} \end{quote}

+Her better understanding of her restrictive context allows her to mentor newer instructors.
+Simultaneously, in her social domain, she focuses on what she can change by continuing to engage with supportive resources in the wider physics community to keep growing as an instructor.
+For instance, she reiterates in her third interview how the wider physics community gave her the idea to implement tutorials in her classroom to help scaffold student learning of new concepts.

+Furthermore, the negogiating of current classroom practices is accompanied by her search to find ways to implement new practices that fit her local context.
 She continues to engage with students to get informal feedback about their preferred methods of teaching and learning.
-Students wanted to implement a strategy they use in other courses called “the wheel of fortune” where the instructor turns the wheel with student names on and calls upon the student the wheel stops at it to answer the question. \begin{quote} \textit{``[Interviewer: do you think you should use this new teaching idea because it's a really great idea or because it would just be fun?]
-I think both actually, because the students that I was talking to, I got some informal feedback from them [\dots] that this would be pretty cool to implement.''} \end{quote} Cleopatra runs this idea about a new instructional method by her colleague who she considers an expert with a similar mindset: \begin{quote} \textit{``And I was just talking to another person, another civilian in the department [who has experience in] physics, education and research.''} \end{quote} Furthermore, she continues to engage with supportive colleagues in the wider physics community to continue to grow as an instructor.
-For instance, she reiterates in her third interview how the wider physics community gave her the idea to implement tutorials in her classroom to help scaffold student learning of new concepts.
+For example, she considers implementing a new instructional strategy students wanted because they enjoy using in other courses.
+The strategy called “the wheel of fortune” where the instructor turns the wheel with student names on and calls upon the student the wheel stops at it to answer the question: \begin{quote} \textit{``[Interviewer: do you think you should use this new teaching idea because it's a really great idea or because it would just be fun?]
+I think both actually, because the students that I was talking to, I got some informal feedback from them [\dots] that this would be pretty cool to implement.''} \end{quote}

+By finding new strategies for classroom engagement, Cleopatra continues to find ways to implement new practices and negotiate classroom practices, taking into account students' input and resources from the wider physics community.